National Cemetery Administration

 Fresh and artificial floral displays may be placed on the graves at any time.
 Floral containers are available throughout the cemetery.

 Floral displays will be removed when they become faded and unsightly or as necessary to facilitate cemetery operations.
 All items will be removed on the first and third Wednesday of every month.
-The pick up schedule is posted at traffic circle at the end of Tres Cerritos Boulevard.
+The pick up schedule is posted at the traffic circle at the end of Tres Cerritos Boulevard.
 (NO FLORAL PICKUPS IN DECEMBER.)

 Plantings are not permitted on the graves at any time.